beta382/fnsolver/README.md

 That really depends on what you want out of FrontierNav.
 Many options are provided because everyone wants something different.

 Generally, I think that `max_effective_mining` is the most relevant Score Function (optionally with a `max_mining` tiebreaker).
-Revenue seems to be fairly worthless outside of a couple quests that require it, and it captures the nuance of "you get Miranium in discreet chunks but are capped by your Storage).
+Revenue seems to be fairly worthless outside of a couple quests that require it, and it captures the nuance of "you get Miranium in discreet chunks but are capped by your Storage".

 #### Why shouldn't I use the [`--min-mining`](#--min-mining)/[`--min-revenue`](#--min-revenue)/[`--min-storage`](#--min-storage) constraints?